prestleyheightstownhomes/blog/content/posts/board-members-2020.md

 date: 2020-12-23
 linktitle: Board of Directors 2020-21
 title: Board of Directors 2020-21
+description: The board of directors for 2020-21 and titles.
 ---

 Per the correspondence sent out earlier this month, we have a new member of our board of directors.
 The list of board members for this term is now: